ShabnaNazar/MNIST_AZURE/README.md

 #### Use case: Train and deploy an image classification model in Azure Machine Learning using MNIST dataset

-As part of the take home assignment, i have tried to implment the code using Azure ML.
+As part of the take home assignment, I have deployed the model in Azure Machine Learning Studio.

 ### For the experimentation phase, I have done the below steps to deploy the model as a real time endpoint.
 1. Download a dataset and look at the data